dylankane/Design-In-Ply/README.md

 ## Testing

 - The Website has been tested, across a number of browsers, to make sure it is responding in the same way in each.
-Included was Chrome, Firefox, Internet Explorer and Safari.The site is responding well and as predicted across all.
+Included was Chrome, Firefox, and Safari.The site is responding well and as predicted across all.
 It has also be tested and viewed at mutiple screen sizes.
 It was designed and built for the mobile size initially, and adjusted up to larger screen sizes.
 As the mobile view tends to be where most of the browsing of this sort is done today.

 ### Validator Testing